ministryofjustice/hale-platform/README.md

 # Hale Platform WordPress Multisite

 This repository provides all the code required to run an instance of WordPress multisite in kubernetes.
-It can be deployed to four environments (prod,staging,dev,demo).
-It also is possible to run this locally on a Mac using Docker.
-It uses the WordPress official Alpine image, modified to launch a multisite network and then uses PHP dependency manager Composer to pull in all the themes and plugins used by the multisite.
+It uses the [WordPress official Alpine image](https://hub.docker.com/_/wordpress), and is modified to launch a multisite network.
+It uses PHP dependency manager Composer to pull in all the themes and plugins used by the multisite.

 For further technical details around the architecture, visit our wiki [overview](https://github.com/ministryofjustice/hale-platform/wiki).

 ## Deploy to a kubernetes environment